Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 ## Authentication Strategy / Creating API Keys

 {:.note}
-> *Authentication strategies require the use of a [{site.konnect_short_name} Gateway service](gateway-manager/configuration)*
+> *In order for credential generation to properly restrict access to your API with Authentication Strategies, a Konnect Gateway Service must be [linked to your API](../apis/gateway-service-link).
+Gateway version 3.6+ supported. *

 Authentication strategies determine how [published APIs](published-apis) will be authenticated, and how Developers will create API Keys.

-Authentication strategies automatically configure the {site.konnect_short_name} Gateway service by enabling the {site.konnect_short_name} Application Auth (KAA) plugin on that service.
+Authentication strategies automatically configure the Konnect Gateway service by enabling the Konnect Application Auth (KAA) plugin on that service.
 The KAA plugin can only be configured from the associated Dev Portal.

 ### Default application authentication strategy